> [!tldr] QR Algorithm

 ### QR as Inverse Power Iterations

-If we take the transpose of $A^{-k}$, we have its QR decomposition $(A^{-k})^{T}=Q^{(k)}(R^{(k)})^{-T},$
+If we take the transpose of $A^{-k}$, we have $(A^{-k})^{T}=Q^{(k)}(R^{(k)})^{-T},$

 so implicitly we are also applying an [[Power Iterations#Shifted Inverse Power Iteration|inverse power iteration]] with no shifts (i.e. applying $A^{-T}$ to the vectors $e_{1},\dots$).
-Since $(R^{(k)})^{-T} \in (\llcorner)$, we have $q^{(k)}_{n}\propto Q^{(k)}(R^{(k)})^{-T}e_{n}=(A^{T})^{-k}e_{n}\to u_{n},$where $u_{n}$ is the least dominant right eigenvector of $A^{T}$, i.e. the left eigenvector of $A$ corresponding to the eigenvalue $\lambda_{n}$.
+Since $(R^{(k)})^{-T} \in (\llcorner)$, this is not a QR decomposition, but we still have $q^{(k)}_{n}\propto Q^{(k)}(R^{(k)})^{-T}e_{n}=(A^{T})^{-k}e_{n}\to u_{n},$where $u_{n}$ is the dominant right eigenvector of $A^{-T}$, i.e. the left eigenvector of $A$ corresponding to the eigenvalue $\lambda_{n}$.

-In other words, $(q^{(k)}_{n})^{T}Aq^{(k)}_{n}\to u_{1}^{T}Au_{1}=\lambda_{n},$so *$A_{k}=Q^{(k)T}AQ^{(k)}$ has its last row $e_{n}A_{k}=(q_{n}^{(k)})^{T}AQ^{(k)}\to \lambda_{n}e_{n}$ with linear rate $| \lambda_{n} / \lambda_{n-1}|$*.
+$(q^{(k)}_{n})^{T}Aq^{(k)}_{n}\to u_{1}^{T}Au_{1}=\lambda_{n},$so *$A_{k}=Q^{(k)T}AQ^{(k)}$ has its last row $e_{n}A_{k}=(q_{n}^{(k)})^{T}AQ^{(k)}\to \lambda_{n}e_{n}$ with linear rate $| \lambda_{n} / \lambda_{n-1}|$*.

 ## Accelerating the QR